jordanbean-msft/AspNetCoreAppRolesFineGrainedApi/README.md

 - The regional manager of a branch should be able to read & write all salary data for their branch only
 - The CFO should be able to read & write all salary data for all employees (except themselves, of course)

-## Azure Active Directory configuration
+## Azure Active Directory configuration for web API

-To use this example, you will need to configure an Azure Active Directory App Registration/Service Princpal & AAD groups.
+To use this example, you will need to configure 2 Azure Active Directory App Registrations/Service Princpals & AAD groups.
+One for the backend API and one for the front-end web app.

 ### Create App Registration & configure